She Bop: Music video

 The accompanying music video for "She Bop" was directed by Edd Griles.
 Mark Marek designed the characters in the animated sections of this music video, which were produced and directed by Jerry Lieberman, of NYC's Jerry Lieberman Productions, and the cover of the US 12" version.
-Wendi Richter and Lou Albano appear in the video, with Richter lip-synching the first line of the song.
+Wendi Richter, Lou Albano, and Gary Howard Klar appear in the video, with Richter lip-synching the first line of the song.

 The video expands upon the references to masturbation in the song's lyrics, although not overtly.
 Among the images presented are an upright bottle shooting mayonnaise into the air, a sign at a gas station that displays 'GIT OFF HERE', gas pumps (labelled 'good x', 'better xx', 'nirvana xxx', 'single', and 'multiple'), a large sign that reads "Self Service", a dance sequence where Lauper portrays a blind person with a cane, and that same person winning a game of "Masterbingo"– both a reference to the myth that masturbation causes blindness.
 Most of the more blatant references appear during the animated instrumental sequence, although subtle images are seen throughout the live action scenes.

 At the 1985 MTV Video Music Awards, the video was nominated for "Best Female Video", but lost to Tina Turner's "What's Love Got to Do with It".

+British music magazine Melody Maker complimented the video, noting that it worked well because "Lauper has a certain Boop-cheeked charm" and also because of the "superb bits of animation" used in it.